 NGI can sequence user-prepared libraries on all Illumina instruments.
 User-prepared libraries orders can only be whole-lane orders.
-Libraries with custom setups and or custom primers can only be whole runs or whole flow cells.
+Libraries with custom setups and or custom primers can only be whole flow cells.

 It is possible to use custom sequencing primers or a combination of custom primers and Illumina primers provided in the reagent cartridge.
-Please supply min.
-15 μl of custom primers at a stock concentration of 100 μM.
+Please supply a minimum of 15 μL of custom primers at a stock concentration of 100 μM.
 It must be clearly specified in your order if you require custom primers, how many, and for which read or reads (e.g. R1, i7, i5, R2).
 In some cases this means an additional kit being used which will require and extra fee for sequencing.

 How to evaluate the sample quality